rllm-team/rllm/README.md

 # rLLM

-rLLM is a build for llm-based relational data mining.
-This project focuses on three core performance metrics: **Accuracy, Efficiency, and Cost**.
+**rLLM** (**r**elation **LLM**) focuses on LLM-based relational data mining, prioritizing **Accuracy, Efficiency, and Economy**.

-- Accuracy: MAE for regression.
-Macro-F1 and Micro-F1 for classification.
+- Accuracy: MAE for regression; Macro-F1 and Micro-F1 for classification.
 - Efficiency: Runtime, measured in seconds.
-- Cost: Money, measured in dollar.
+- Economy: Money, measured in dollar.

-# Environment
+# Environment Setup

-**Due to variations in the configurations of each student's computer, achieving uniform setup is not feasible.
+**Due to variations in the configurations of everyone's computer, achieving uniform setup is not feasible.
 Therefore, the following instructions address potential installation issues:**

 It is recommended to use a Linux system for experimentation, which also facilitates submission.